Stoneview Maintenance – Agent – TERMS AND CONDITIONS

 5a.1 The customer may set up a commission structure facility with Stoneview for every job approved by the customer, subject to prior agreement of such facility.

-5a.2 Commission can only be claimed once payment of any invoice has been made in full, which can be deducted at source and provide a statement of such deductions or the customer can invoice Stoneview for any commissions owed.
+5a.2 Commission can be claimed and deducted at source or the customer can invoice Stoneview for any commissions owed.

 5a.3 If in the unlikely event that for any reason a refund must be made then we have the right to claw back any commissions paid to the customer.